Epsilon Eridani: Planet b (AEgir)

 Of all the measured parameters for this planet, the value for orbital eccentricity is the most uncertain.
-The eccentricity of 0.7 suggested by some observers is inconsistent with the presence of the proposed asteroid belt at a distance of 3 au.
+The eccentricity of 0.7 suggested by some older studies is inconsistent with the presence of the proposed asteroid belt at a distance of 3 au.
 If the eccentricity was this high, the planet would pass through the asteroid belt and clear it out within about ten thousand years.
 If the belt has existed for longer than this period, which appears likely, it imposes an upper limit on Epsilon Eridani b's eccentricity of about 0.10–0.15.
 If the dust disk is instead being generated from the outer debris disk, rather than from collisions in an asteroid belt, then no constraints on the planet's orbital eccentricity are needed to explain the dust distribution.

-Planet c

-Computer simulations of the dusty disk orbiting Epsilon Eridani suggest that the shape of the disk may be explained by the presence of a second planet, tentatively dubbed Epsilon Eridani c.
-Clumping in the dust disk may occur because dust particles are being trapped in orbits that have resonant orbital periods with a planet in an eccentric orbit.
-The postulated Epsilon Eridani c would orbit at a distance of 40 au, with an eccentricity of 0.3 and a period of 280 years.
-The inner cavity of the disk may be explained by the presence of additional planets.
-Current models of planet formation cannot easily explain how a planet could have been created at this distance from Epsilon Eridani.
-The disk is expected to have dissipated long before a giant planet could have formed.
-Instead, the planet may have formed at an orbital distance of about 10 au, then migrated outward because of gravitational interaction with the disc or with other planets in the system.